Oregon Bed & Breakfast Guild

 5 Fun and Quirky Facts About Oregon

+Oregon is celebrating a birthday in February.
 Here are five fun and quirky facts about Oregon that most people don’t know.

 pinterest pin llama talking 5 facts about OregonThere’s a Llama to Love

 Did you know that Oregon residents own 25% of the total llama population in the whole United States?
 Most of the llamas are in Clackamas county, though they’re closely followed by Washington, Yamhill and Marion counties.
 You can even invite a llama to attend your special event in Oregon — all dressed up!
+The woolly camelids have joined the team of therapy dogs at Portland International airport, brought in periodically to cheer and soothe harried passengers confronting the protracted panic attack that air travel often feels like nowadays.

 Portland, Oregon, Got its Name with the Flip of a Coin

 Portland’s got its name in a coin toss.
 Yep.
 If the coin had landed on its other side, the city would have been named Boston instead.
-The momentous flip happened in 1845 when two politicians, originally from New England — Asa Lovejoy from Massachusetts and Francis Pettygrove from Maine — each wanted to respectively name the city Boston and Portland.
+The momentous flip happened in 1845 when two politicians, originally from New England, Asa Lovejoy from Massachusetts and Francis Pettygrove from Maine, each wanted to respectively name the city Boston and Portland.
 The coin went up and it was all decided as it came down.

 Crater Lake is the Deepest Lake in the United States

 Located in south-central Oregon, Crater Lake is the deepest lake in all of the United States and one of the top 10 deepest lakes in the world.
-Crater Lake is is famous for its water clarity and deep blue color.
+Crater Lake is famous for its water clarity and deep blue color.
 The lake was formed when a volcano collapsed more than 7700 years ago.
 Crater Lake is approximately 2,000 ft deep.
 It’s home to two islands: Wizard Island (a cinder cone near the western shore) and Phantom Ship (a natural rock pillar near the southern shore).

 The Oregon Flag has TWO designs